Snehaa-D/Cancer-prediction-/README.md

 # Cancer-prediction-
-Cervical cancer prediction using xgboost
+Cervical cancer prediction using xgboost algorithm Dataset- CSV file with 854 records and 36 columns Algorithm used -XGBoost
+Software-Jupyter notebook